microtodd/yamledit/README.md

 # Version

-0.2
+0.3

 # Options:

     -h                  Print this help
     -v                  Version
-    -f <filename>       (Required), input file
+    -f <filename>       Input file
-    -o <filename>       (Optional), output file, if not specified goes to STDOUT -y                  (Optional), if passed then any user confirmation is assumed "yes" -q                  (Optional), if passed then everything is silent.
+    -o <filename>       Output file, if not specified goes to STDOUT -y                  If passed then any user confirmation is assumed "yes" -q                  If passed then everything is silent.
 This option implies -y.

-        You must pick one and only one: -r or -c
+        You must pick one and only one: -r or -c or -n If you pick -r or -c or -d, you must specify -f as well

     -r <key> <newvalue> Replace.  'key' is of format foo.bar.biz.baz If key does not exist, returns error.